daniel-simpson/blog/content/posts/2012-06-12---tables-and-html.md

 - "html"
 - "css"
 - "tables"
 description: "This has been discussed over and over and over and over again, and you would think in 2012 with HTML5 this conversation would have been put to sleep a long time ago.
-Unfortunately, not."
+Unfortunately, not."
 ---
 This has been discussed over and over and over and over again, and you would think in 2012 with HTML5 this conversation would have been put to sleep a long time ago.
 Unfortunately, not.